-Esther's Aunt says, "My dear, now you know you are creating great beauty.
+Mutoni's mum says, "My dear, now you know you are creating great beauty.
 Let me also hear about your hopes for the future.
 Share your hopes with adults so we can help you achieve them.
 So tell me, what would you like to be in the future?"

 "I want to be respected.
 I want to be a wife and mother with a peaceful home.
-I want to become a doctor," says Esther.
+I want to become a doctor," says Mutoni.

-Esther's Aunt replies, "I am glad to know.
+Mutoni's mum replies, "I am glad to know.
 This is the time of life to make a plan, work hard and continue developing your great inner beauty every day.
 It is this inner beauty, your kindness, your courage and your perseverance, that will help you achieve your hopes."

-- What kind of person do you want to be in the future? - What kind of work do you want to do in the future? - Who will you talk to about your hopes? - What did you learn from Esther's story?
+- What kind of person do you want to be in the future? - What kind of work do you want to do in the future? - Who will you talk to about your hopes? - What did you learn from Mutoni's story?

-Story 2 Puberty can be great
+Story 2 Puberty

-One day Esther feels pain in her stomach.
+One day Mutoni feels pain in her stomach.
 And then she realizes that something feels wet in her underwear.
-When she goes to the latrine, Esther finds that there is a little blood coming from her woman part.
-She thinks she may be sick, and feels scared!
+When she goes to the latrine, Mutoni finds that there is a little blood coming from her woman part.
+At first she thinks she may be hurt or sick, and feels scared!
+Then she realizes that this must be what her mum has told her about, monthly bleeding.

-- Is Esther sick? - Do you know anyone who has experienced this?
+- \circ Is Mutoni sick? - Do you know anyone who has experienced this?

-That evening, her Aunt finds Esther in bed very early.
-Esther tells her Aunt what happened.
+That evening, Mutoni's mum finds her in bed very early.
+Mutoni tells her mum what happened.

-Her Aunt comforts her.
+Her mum comforts her.
 "My dear, it is all right.
-I will explain it to you, and tell you all about growing up.
+I will explain more about this to you, and tell you all about growing up.
 I remember going through these changes myself!
 When I was young, we did not talk about such things, but I want you to be knowledgeable and prepared.

-What you are experiencing is called monthly bleeding.
+Remember when we talked about how one day a girl starts to have her monthly bleeding?
+This is what you are experiencing.
 Monthly bleeding is the normal, healthy shedding of blood and tissue from the womb.
 The bleeding usually lasts between three and seven days each month.